 Machine honing with diamonds is often done to expose the sand grains to produce a salt and pepper finish, or, after the concrete has been ground to expose stone or glass aggregate.
 Machine honing can be done with a random orbit sander, or the more professional method is to use a wet polisher.

-Damp honing is a less aggressive and less messy way of honing with diamond polishing pads.
+Damp honing with a random orbit sander is a less aggressive and less messy way than using a wet polisher.
 Simply attach a 5” 100 or 200 grit wet diamond polishing pad to a 5” random orbit sander and wet the concrete to be honed with a sponge or spray bottle.

 Videos for Options 2 and 3